-Visitors to Pacific Raceways should be aware of the following:
+Visitors to Pacific Raceways:

 - You may cross the track BETWEEN RACES ONLY at the Turn 10 crossing and ONLY AS DIRECTED BY THE OFFICIAL.
 Because of the insurance coverage, race officials are directed to ask all non-race personnel to leave the racetrack surface area.
 If immediate danger is indicated, race officials will have the race stopped and/or spectators removed from the premises. - Spectator parking is west of the paddock area.
 NO spectator vehicles are allowed into the infield at any time. - 3.
 Racing fuel is NOT guaranteed to be available, so bring your own. - 4.
-There are very limited 110 volt electricity outlets and water in the pits. - Alcoholic beverages for spectators are served in the beer garden by the snack bar next to Grandstand B. COMPETITORS SHOULD MAKE SPECIAL NOTE OF SECTION K-2 IN THESE RULES.
+There is very limited 110 volt AC electrical outlets and water in the pits. - 5.
+Alcoholic beverages for spectators are served in the beer snack bar bν the next to Grandstand COMPETITORS SHOULD SPECIAL OF MAKE NOTE SECTION K-2 IN THESE RULES.
 Alcoholic beverages may not be brought into Pacific Raceways. - 6.
 For emergency use, there is a telephone in the control tower: 253-631-2878 - Competitors enter the pits/paddock during or after a race via the pit entrance on the outside of turn nine as marked by cones.
 This is the pit/paddock entrance only and is not to be used as a hot pit. - 8.
 Disabled machines on the race track are picked up as convenient to the race schedule.
 Please contact the official at the pit entrance gate for coordination. - 9.
-There are no "hot pits" at P.R. - 10.
-No racing engines may be started before 9:00am
+There are no "hot pits" at Pacific Raceways. - 10.
+No racing engines may be started before 9:00am - 11.
+No firearms of any kind are permitted.